 Traditionally, the majority of investments in data center infrastructure and storage have gone to established markets such as Japan and Singapore, as well as Hong Kong (China).
 However, Covid-19 has accelerated digital transformation and cloud adoption, leading to a surge in demand for cloud providers in emerging markets such as Malaysia and India, according to a report from global data center provider EdgeConneX.

-The booming demand for AI services also requires dedicated data centers that house the massive amounts of data and computing power needed to train and deploy AI models.
+The booming demand for AI services also requires dedicated data centers that house the large amounts of data and computing power needed to train and deploy AI models.
 While many of these AI data centers will be built in established markets like Japan, emerging markets will also attract investment due to favorable conditions, Murphy said.

-AI data centers require a lot of space, energy and water for cooling, so countries like Malaysia — where energy and land are cheap — have an advantage over resource-constrained Hong Kong and Singapore.
+AI data centers require a lot of space, energy and water for cooling, so countries like Malaysia, where energy and land are cheap, have an advantage over resource-constrained Hong Kong and Singapore.

 Friendly policy